-Little Quick Fire Hydrangea is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Quick Fire Hydrangea (tree form) is a deciduous tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

-This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

-Little Quick Fire Hydrangea is recommended for the following landscape applications;
+Quick Fire Hydrangea (tree form) is recommended for the following landscape applications;

 - Accent

-- Mass Planting

 - General Garden Use

 - Container Planting

-Little Quick Fire Hydrangea flowers Photo courtesy of NetPS Plant Finder
+Quick Fire Hydrangea (tree form) (topiary form) Photo courtesy of NetPS Plant Finder

-Little Quick Fire Hydrangea in bloom Photo courtesy of NetPS Plant Finder
+Quick Fire Hydrangea (tree form) flowers Photo courtesy of NetPS Plant Finder